School of Nursing classroom

 Progression requirements

 Students must successfully complete all courses for each term before proceeding to the next term.
-Successful course completion in the School of Nursing requires students to earn a grade of C or Credit/CR (in the clinical course that are offered on a Credit/No Credit basis) in each required nursing (N#) course.
+Successful course completion in the School of Nursing requires students to earn a grade of C or Credit/CR (in the clinical course that are offered on a Credit/No Credit basis) in each required nursing (NURSING#) course.
 Any student who earns a grade below C or does not receive credit for a clinical course must repeat the course and earn a C or higher (or CR in a clinical course) in order to progress in the program.
 Because nursing courses are not offered every semester, a student who does not successfully complete one or more courses during a term will fall off standard progression and will complete a modified program plan with an extended time to degree.

-Student Appeals and Grievance Procedures
+Student Appeals, Petitions, and Grievances Procedures

 Section One: Appeals

-Appeals are limited to requests to continue in the curriculum after being dropped from the program for academic reasons.
+Appeals are limited to requests to continue in the curriculum after being dropped from the program and/or course grade appeals.

 Filing Appeal